Skip to main content

 What will happen:

-• From the date of this Message Center post through the second week of April 2026, admins may choose to opt out of this setting in the Microsoft Purview portal.
+• From the date of this Message Center post through the last week of April 2026, admins may choose to opt out of this setting in the Microsoft Purview portal.
 If an admin opts out during this period, their selection will be respected, and the setting will remain unchanged.

-• If no action is taken, diagnostics will be automatically enabled in the second week of April 2026, after which admins can opt out at any time via the existing settings.
+• If no action is taken, diagnostics will be automatically enabled in the last week of April 2026, after which admins can opt out at any time via the existing settings.

 Note: Opting out of Always-on diagnostics may hinder your ability to effectively troubleshoot issues that arise in Endpoint Data Loss Prevention scenarios.
 Without this feature, organizations may experience prolonged investigation times, reduced visibility into policy behavior, and increased difficulty identifying and resolving Endpoint DLP issues.
 Keeping Always-on diagnostics enabled helps support the security, reliability, and operational stability of your environment.